ThuraAung1601/Automatic-Myanmar-News-Classification/README.md

 ## Project Overview

-Automatic Myanmar News Classification System using Multinomial Naive Bayes.
-I have examined also with other machine learning algorithms - Linear SVM, KNN, Random Forest and Decision Tree.
+Automatic Myanmar News Classification System using Linear SVM.
+I have examined also with other machine learning algorithms - Logistic Regression, Multinomial Naive Bayes, Random Forest and Decision Tree.
 The weighted f-score is highest when using Linear SVM.
 - A.H.Khine, K.T.Nwet, K.M.Soe, Automatic Myanmar News Classification proposed a system which is based on Naive Bayes.
 I used their dataset for training the model.[1]
 - Tokenzation is done by using pyidaungsu library which is based on fasttext.
 - The vecotorizer I used is tf-idf.
+- N-gram for TF-IDF is Unigram + Bigram

 ## System Design